stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/UsingEachAbility/Dexterity/index.md

 For example, if a character has a Wisdom of 15 (a +2 modifier) and proficiency in Perception (advantage), he or she has a passive Wisdom (Perception) of 16.

-**What Can You See?** One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be **lightly** or **heavily obscured** as explained in Chapter 8.
+**What Can You See?** One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be **lightly** or **heavily obscured**, as explained in [Vision and Light](http://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/VisionandLight/).

 #### Hiding While Invisible
 Whilst invisible, you may forgo your movement to gain a second instance of advantage on Dexterity (Stealth) checks to hide.
 If you also use your action to keep still and hold your breath, you gain a third instance of advantage.
 You must keep spending your action to maintain this increase.